About Rubén Madila

 The narrowing path

-At fifteen, mingling with legendary actors, some at times tripling my age (Paco Rabal, 1926-2001), always felt like staying in a hotel that you know you can’t afford to pay.
+At fifteen, mingling with legendary actors, some at times tripling my age (Paco Rabal, 1926-2001), always felt like staying in a hotel that you know you will never be able to afford.
 To watch them show me their honest work while I ran out of film on my camera, without knowing how and why it all came to be, became the accidental education in journalism, art, their industries and purpose.
-And they always seemed at odds.
+I gain a new appreciation for whoever decided that a small out of the way school was still worth it of attending such places, and I honoured the opportunity as such.

 The deep dive